 Tools to use for Remote Office Plan

 Try to use online tools to host virtual meetings from anyone’s home.
 You and your staff members may not be used to working remotely.
 It is important to communicate with your staff to make sure everyone is on track and knows their responsibilities.
-It is essential your staff has clear assignments and instructions when working from home.
+Your staff must have clear assignments and instructions when working from home.
 Hosting virtual meetings can be done using numerous amounts of online tools.
 These tools include Facetime, Zoom, or Microsoft Teams.
 These systems allow you to speak with staff through video, chat, and voice calling.

 If your firm decides to continue to work at the physical office, there are a few things to consider.
 There are additional things you must do in order to follow the current national, or state, workplace regulations.